This summary of age discrimination law in South Korea has been prepared by Yulchon LLC: www.yulchon.com

 Since the AEPA only prohibits discrimination without justifiable grounds, if an employer is able to prove justifiable grounds for the employer’s discriminatory act, or policy with a disparate impact on a certain age group, the employer has not violated the AEPA.

-According to the statistics provided by the NHRC in January 2014, after the enactment of the NHRCA, roughly 80,000 petitions have been made.
-Among them, 21% were discrimination related petitions.
+According to the statistics provided by the NHRC in January 2014, after the enactment of the NHRCA in 2006, roughly 80,000 petitions were made.
+Among them, 21% were discrimination-related petitions.
 Approximately 7% of all petitions were regarding age discrimination.
+2017, however, witnessed a decrease – approximately 3.6% of all discrimination-related petitions that year were regarding age discrimination.

 The AEPA enumerates several justifications for policies and practices that otherwise might constitute unlawful age discrimination, namely:

 An employer’s internal retirement age is highly significant in Korea, because it is extraordinarily difficult to involuntarily terminate employees prior to their reaching the mandatory retirement age set by company policy.
 The AEPA expressly states that when an employer sets a retirement age for employees, the employer must set the age no lower than 60 years of age.
 If an employer sets the retirement age lower than 60 years it is deemed extended to 60 years.
-This mandatory floor for companies retirement ages is expected to have a significant impact on the country’s labour sector.
-Many of the top corporations in Korea have already, or intend to, adopt a wage-peak system as a way of mitigating the burden of paying employee salaries to workers who otherwise would have been required to retire.
+This mandatory floor for companies retirement ages has had a significant impact on the country’s labour sector, as many companies had previously set their retirement age in the mid to late 50s.
+Many of the top corporations in Korea responded by adopting or attempting to adopt a wage-peak system as a way of mitigating the burden of paying employee salaries to workers who otherwise would have been required to retire.
 A wage-peak system involves applying regular salary reductions – instead of raises – to employees after they reach a certain age, for the remainder of their service until reaching the retirement age.
-The introduction of wage-peak systems is a matter of significant controversy and opposition by labour unions and workers organisations, and the legal question of whether such a policy requires collective employee consent is as yet not definitively resolved.
+The introduction of wage-peak systems has been a matter of significant controversy and opposition by labour unions and workers organisations, and the legal question of whether such a policy requires collective employee consent has only recently been definitively resolved by a 2017 Supreme Court decision that concurred with the 2016 Guidelines from the Ministry of Employment and Labor in holding that a company’s adoption of a wage-peak system is an adverse change requiring employees’ majority consent.

 A petition must be filed within 1 year from the date the claim has arisen.
 (NHRCA, Article 32(1))